MidnightSkyUniverse/predict_customer_churn/README.md

 ## Requirements

-There is requirements.txt uploaded to the repository The program was installed on anaconda
+There is requirements.txt uploaded to the repository The program was installed on anaconda and shap library had to be installed as requirement for explainer chart

 ## Prepare environment